sebastian989/ParceSwift/README.md

 #### Important things

 * All your models that you want to Map must inherit of NSObject.
-* If you have porperties of type Int, Float or Double then you must change these types to NSNumber.
+* If you have prpperties of type Int, Float or Double then you must change these types to NSNumber.
 * If you have properties of type Bool, you must initialize these in their declaration.

 ### Get a model from dictionary: